Hello Avid Readers. Let’s mix it up!

 Ellie is a fellow Brit who loves YA (Young Adult) reads.
 Her favourite genre is YA Fantasy, including most of its sub-genres such as Retellings, Magical Realism, Epic Fantasy and Historical Fantasy.
 However, she also likes YA Sci-Fi, YA Dystopian, YA Mystery, YA Historical Fiction and will even pick up the odd YA Contemporary.
 She was really excited to read this book as the author is one of her favourites, Ellie waxes lyrical about it saying: “Warrior of the Wild is a beautifully-woven viking-inspired story that I fell deeply in love with.
 Once again, Tricia Levenseller has delivered another fast-paced, romance-based YA Fantasy book for us all to speed through, and as always, leaves us wanting more.
 Oh, if only Tricia had a back catalogue of books a mile long.“

-So, that’s my picks for this week.
-I hope you find a moment or two to click at least one of these reviews yourself – who knows you may just find your next favourite author!
+So, that’s my picks for this week – I told you I’d mix it up!
+Lol!
+I hope you find a moment or two to click at least one of these reviews yourself.
+Who knows you may just find your next favourite author!

 With Jennifer’s permission, Billy @ Ramblings of a Coffee Addict relaunched the hop on 15 February 2013.
 Each week the hop starts on a Friday and ends the following Thursday with a weekly prompt featuring a book related question.
 The hop’s purpose is to give bloggers a chance to follow other blogs, learn about new books, befriend other bloggers, and receive new followers to your own blog.